 “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person…”

-In a premises liability lawsuit, the factual elements of the claim require the plaintiff to prove that he or she was harmed because of the way the defendant managed the property.
-Specifically, the plaintiff must prove:
+In a premises liability case, the factual elements of the claim require the plaintiff to prove that he or she was harmed because of the way the defendant managed the property.
+Specifically, under California law the plaintiff must prove:

 - The defendant owned, leased, occupied, or controlled the property;